popiolekdawid/cardcade/client/README.md

-# Getting Started with Create React App
+# Cardcade

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project that I made for my Advanced Web Developement classes.

 ## Available Scripts